-We translate your driver's license into German
+We translate your driver's license into German with certification

 If you are moving to Germany and you need to have your US driver's license translated into German, we are here to help you with your request.
 But first of all, here is some basic information on when you need to have your driver's license translated into German and by whom.